jmcvetta/napping/README.md

 showing how to retrieve an auth token from the Github API.

+# Contributing

+Contributions, in the form of Pull Requests or Issues, are gladly accepted.
+Before submitting a Pull Request, please ensure your code passes all tests, and that your changes do not decrease test coverage.
+I.e. if you add new features, also add corresponding new tests.

+# Sponsorship

+Currently Napping is maintained as a personal project, with no corporate backing.
+[The author](mailto:jason.mcvetta@gmail.com) is seeking a company or companies interested in providing financial backing to enable its continued maintenance & development.

 ## License

 This is Free Software, released under the terms of the [GPL v3][].